The Lower Mainland celebrates the Diwali Festival every autumn with East Indian cultural celebrations taking place in

 Diwali Downtown Vancouver

 In 2022 Diwali Downtown Vancouver returns on Sunday, October 23rd from 2:00 to 5:00 pm at the Roundhouse Community Centre.
 Diwali Downtown Vancouver is usually the largest of the festival’s various free (and by donation) events.
 It generally offers the most performances, along with the largest selection of vendor stalls and exhibits.
 In 2022 there is an interactive Rangoli installation as well.
 There is usually a bit of food to sample too.

 At the event expect to be entertained by a selection of dancers and musicians, and to immerse yourself in a bit of East Indian culture.
 The experience is very interesting.

-Not all performers at the event are of East Indian decent or origin.
+Not all performers at the event are of East Indian descent or origin.
 The performances themselves, however, are from or at least strongly influenced by the Indian subcontinent.